 Just buy yourself a set.
 It doesn’t have to be a big one.
 If you spend half an hour with it and think it’s boring and childish, maybe being a TA isn’t for you.

 The thing is, Technical Architect builds stuff.
 Software development is not that different from playing with LEGO.
 In both cases, you work with pieces that you can creatively combine to come up with something new.
-If you don’t find any enjoyment in doing this with building blocks, there’s a chance that working at a Software House won’t be a good fit.
+If you don’t find any enjoyment in doing this with building blocks, there’s a chance that working at a software house won’t be a good fit.
+Additionally, preparing for the

-8. Understand that being a Technical Architect isn’t an end in itself
+8. Understand that being a Technical Architect isn’t an end in itself, prepare for the cta review

 Before you start this adventure, you need to realize its destination.
-Because finally getting the prestigious title of Technical Architect doesn’t mean that you’re done.
+Because finally getting the prestigious title of Technical Architect requires a strong command of architectural principles and strategies.

 No, this journey never ends.
 The technology around you will keep changing, and you will always have to learn, evolve and adapt.
 If you ascend to the summit and stop, the mountain you just climbed is going to outgrow you.
 Thus, the position of Technical Architect is only for those who actually enjoy learning and discovering new things.
 There are many potential development directions.
 You can become, for example, a Strategic Architect, and maybe even CTO someday.